 Grilling shrimp adds a smoky and charred flavor to the crustaceans.
 Preheat your grill to medium-high heat and lightly oil the grates to prevent sticking.
 Skewer the shrimp and place them on the grill.
 Cook for 2-3 minutes per side, or until the shrimp are pink and opaque.
 Serve the grilled shrimp as an appetizer or as part of a main dish.

-See also How long to cook whole chicken in convection oven
+See also How to cook with chicory root

 3. Sautéing